vekatze/neut/book/src/overview.md

 If you need more, see [How to Execute Types](./how-to-execute-types.md).

 You may wonder: _"So we need to, for example, copy the whole list just to get its length?
 Isn't it the end of the world?"_.
 This topic is covered in [Static Memory Management](./static-memory-management.md).
-As written there, those redundant copyings can be avoided via something like "borrowing" in Rust.
-The idea is to add a new type `&a`, the noema type of `a`, which is the same as `a` except that it isn't discarded/copied, and to utilize it like a reference in the great ST monad.
+As written there, Neut avoids such copyings by using the _T-necessity operator_ in modal logic to achieve something like borrowing in Rust.

 ## How Fast is This?